jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 - [x] "19.
 Parent Controls Its Sub-Executions.docx":
     - [x] Seems like the 3 articles after it are part of it, but not sure.
 - [x] Creation behavior:
     - [x] There seem 8 'Creation Behavior' articles.
 They might not be small, but grouping them to one article might tidy up.
-Also, it does not seem to me a topic you always want to see in detail.
+Also, it might not seem to me a topic you always want to see in detail.
 Maybe look at it once and say "Ok, so that's how that could work."
 Now the topic is quite prominently present in the article list.
 - [x] These seem groupable:
     - [x] "35.2.
 Inactive Command Object Redirection.docx"
     - [x] "36.1.
 Inactive Command Class Redirection.docx"